swiftlang/swift/docs/SIL.rst

   return %0 : $T
   // $T must be the return type of the current function

 Exits the current function and returns control to the calling function.
-The result of the ``apply`` instruction that invoked the current function will be the operand of this ``return`` instruction.  ``return`` does not retain or release its operand or any other values.
+If the current function was invoked with an `apply` instruction, the result of that function will be the operand of this ``return`` instruction.
+If the current function was invoked with a ``try_apply` instruction, control resumes at the normal destination, and the value of the basic block argument will be the operand of this ``return`` instruction.

+``return`` does not retain or release its operand or any other values.

 autorelease_return
 ``````````````````